 - Parsley.
 Flat-leaf or curly parsley will work here.
 You could also add more fresh herbs.
 Fresh oregano, mint or summer savory are also delicious.

 - Lemon juice and olive oil dressing.
 A simple mediterranean salad dressing made of freshly squeezed lemon juice, extra-virgin olive oil, a small clove of garlic (minced) and salt and pepper.

-- Start by cooking the pasta, adding two minutes to the amount indicated on the package directions for al dente pasta.
+- Start by cooking the Pennette (or pasta of choice), adding two minutes to the amount indicated on the package directions for al dente pasta.
 Why two minutes more?
 Because the pasta will harden and become chewy when refrigerated.
 By cooking the pasta an extra two minutes you'll have perfectly tender but firm pasta in your salad.

 - Drain the pasta and rinse it under lots of cold water.
-Let the pasta cool completely while you prepare the remainder of the ingredients.
+Let it cool completely while you prepare the remainder of the ingredients.

 - Chop the bell pepper, red onion, sun-dried tomatoes and olives.
 I like to keep everything fairly the same size except for the onions which I chop up into a smaller dice.